MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.5_environments.rst

 Finally, we implement the render function using our ``Viewer`` class.
 This class wraps Pygame to provide an easy visualization tool for 2D Reinforcement Learning algorithms.
-The viewer class has many functionalities, but here we will simply draw two circles representing the agent and the goal area:
+The viewer class has many functionalities, but here we simply draw two circles representing the agent and the goal area:

 .. literalinclude:: code/room_env.py
    :lines: 89-97